rgnalive/ruby-api-test-automation/README.md

 # ruby-test-automation
-E2E and Backend test automation project in Ruby, Cucumber, Capybara, Site_Prism and Httparty.
+An API automation test project in Ruby and HTTParty.
+I'm "testing" the ReqRes API just for an example.

+If you want to know more about ReqRes API, visit http://reqres.in